 Configuring QoS on Cisco UCS Virtual Interface Card is pretty straight forward to do, as it has six pre-defined system priorities:

 Essentially you create your own QoS Policies and select a priority (E.g. Platinum or Gold) for each QoS Policy you define, along with options such as burst (in Bytes), rate (Kbps) and Host Control (setting to Full allows for use of Nexus 1000V).
 Each QoS Policy you create is then assigned to a vNIC template (one per vNIC).
 For example, you might end up with six vNIC’s:

 This would present 6 NIC’s to each host (3 per fabric interconnect via the IO module), unless you are also leveraging the Nexus 1000V in which case your QoS is configured on the N1KV and you only need to present 2 x 10Gb NIC’s (one for each fabric interconnect).
-In addition you would create a QoS policy for your fibre channel storage, and that’s it, simple.
+In addition you would create a QoS policy for your fibre channel storage (using the Palo card, not the 1000v!), and that’s it, simple.

 There is no single design or best practice that fits all, but there is guidance that will help you make the right choices for your environment.
 Neither the Cisco Nexus 1000V or NetIOC are not able to prioritise FCoE traffic as essentially this is fibre channel as far as they are concerned, so keep this in mind when using QoS on the Nexus 1000V or with NetIOC.
 You don’t want to end up with a situation where you’re CoS tagging traffic but FCoE could still impede on the 10Gb link.